SoEBeS/blog.soebes.io/content/about/index.md

 Testcontainers to write unit- integration and end-to-end tests.
 Checking via JaCoCo (code overage) and mutation testing (pitest) and checking things via SonarQube.
 Also using security check tools like oss-index/owasp or alike.

-All over that time I have always interacted with setting up the whole infrastructure for automatic building the software for example via CruiseControl, Continuum, Hudson, Jenkins, Nexus, SonarQube, [Git](https://git-scm.com) , [Gitea](https://gitea.io), etc. Also used Subversion for branching/merging.
+All over that time I have always interacted with setting up the infrastructure for automatic building the software for example via CruiseControl, Continuum, Hudson, Jenkins, Nexus, SonarQube, [Git](https://git-scm.com) , [Gitea](https://gitea.io), etc. Also used Subversion for branching/merging.
 Also got entries in frameworks like Hibernate, Quartz, Spring, Axis2,